 The cessation of operations at the Donkin Mine has directly impacted Morien's future royalty revenues.
-However, Morien has working capital of \$1.5 million and low corporate overhead expenses, in addition to an Advanced Payment from Vulcan for the BPQ Project, which affords the Corporation the ability to manage these challenging times for the near-term.
+However, Morien has working capital of \$1.3 million and low corporate overhead expenses, in addition to an Advanced Payment from Vulcan for the BPQ Project, which affords the Corporation the ability to manage these challenging times for the near-term.

 The Corporation's immediate focus and strategy is on exploring options for the restart of the Donkin Mine.

 At Black Point, subsequent to quarter end, Vulcan announced it was advancing the Black Point Project and indicated a tentative, directional time goal of 18-months to complete various permit-related monitoring plans and commitments as outlined in Black Point's approved environmental assessment.
 Until production commences, Morien will continue receiving Advanced Payments of \$25,000 (adjusted annually for PPI, currently recorded as approximately \$37,000) per quarter from Vulcan.
+The Corporation will continue to support Vulcan in the advancement of the BPQ Project toward development.

 The Corporation will continue to evaluate additional royalty assets to purchase to complement its existing assets when the status of the Donkin Mine is better understood.

 The Corporation has a Normal Course Issuer Bid program in place and may elect to purchase outstanding common shares if and when management feels the purchase represents the best value to shareholders.